appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Defines the key from the **Source Data** property that specifies the labels for each option in the Multiselect widget.
-To provide value to this field using code, click the **JS** button next to the property.
-For example:
+Defines the key from the **Source Data** property that specifies the labels for each option in the MultiSelect widget.
+To define **Label** using code, click the **JS** button next to the property.

+Example: If you prefer the label to be displayed in lowercase, you can achieve this using the following code snippet:

 ```js
 {{ item.name.toLowerCase() }}
 ```
+`item.name` represents the Source Data's property containing the label, and the `toLowerCase()` function is applied to convert the label to lowercase.

 </dd>

 #### Value `string`

 <dd>

-Defines the key from the **Source Data** property that specifies the values for each option in the Multiselect widget.
-To provide value to this field using code, click the **JS** button next to the property.
+Defines the key from the **Source Data** property that specifies the values for each option in the MultiSelect widget.
+To define **Value** using code, click the **JS** button next to the property.

 </dd>